 *Due to a high volume of research requests, our research staff will answer your request in the order it was received.
 Please allow up to 4 weeks for a response.
 Thank you for your patience.

 The Massillon Museum Archives hold more than 17,000 archival documents and 60,000 photographs.
 Staff and volunteers are continually scanning photographs and documents to make them more accessible.
-Check back often for online images.
+Check back often for online images, inventories, and finding aids.

 Archivist Mandy Pond and several interns and volunteers are currently processing thousands of books in the collection.
 These include reference books relating to art, furniture, local and state history, rare books, local business publications, unpublished manuscripts, and local family genealogies.